Star Trek (Bantam Books): Original novels (1970–1981)

 Bantam never applied an official series name to the novels, instead marketing each volume as a new or original "Star Trek Adventure".
 The novels are not numbered; however, library catalogs and booksellers applied numbers to the novels in publication order, including Mudd's Angels and The New Voyages.
 In 1993, the series was reprinted by Titan Books as Star Trek Adventures using a different number scheme.
-The name given to the reprint series has been retroactively applied to Bantam's series by book discovery websites such as Goodreads and LibraryThing.
+The name given to the reprint series has been retroactively applied to Bantam's series by book discovery websites such as LibraryThing.